 Technical Skills

-Throughout the programme, students acquire advanced skills in digital fabrication, material experimentation, solar technologies, and more.
-These technical capabilities empower them to design, prototype, and construct innovative ecological buildings, preparing them to develop sustainable solutions that meet the demands of an evolving built environment.
+Throughout the programme, students acquire advanced skills in digital fabrication, material experimentation, and construction systems.
+These technical capabilities empower them to design, prototype, and construct innovative ecological buildings, preparing them to lead in sustainable construction while develop solutions that meet the demands of an evolving built environment.

 Location / Accommodation

-The Valldaura Campus offers on-site accommodation for MAEBB students, providing a fully immersive learning environment within IAAC’s self-sufficient research hub.
+The Valldaura Campus offers on-site accommodation for first-year students of the Master in Ecological Architecture & Advanced Construction, providing a fully immersive learning environment within IAAC’s self-sufficient research hub.
 Located in Collserola Park, just 30 minutes from Barcelona, the campus integrates sustainable living with cutting-edge research in architecture and ecology.
 While living on-site is encouraged, students also have the option to reside in Barcelona, with easy access to the campus by car, bike, or public transport.

-Upon completing the programme, MAEBB graduates join the IAAC Alumni Community a global network of visionary professionals.
+Upon completing the programme, the Master in Ecological Architecture & Advanced Construction graduates join the IAAC Alumni Community, a global network of visionary professionals in sustainable construction and ecological design.
 Alumni are involved in groundbreaking academic and research initiatives, leading award-winning practices, and working with internationally acclaimed firms and institutions to redefine ecological design on a global scale.

 Vicente Guallart was the chief architect for Barcelona City Council from 2011 to 2015, where he was responsible for developing the strategic vision for the city and overseeing major development projects.
 He co-founded and directed IAAC from 2001 to 2011, leading notable projects such as the Media House Project (in collaboration with MIT’s CBA), HyperCatalunya, and the Fab Lab House.